panki27/BeatStrip/readme.md

-BeatStrip - Controlling a digital LED strip through an Arduino
+﻿BeatStrip - Controlling a digital LED strip through an Arduino

 This project requires the following Hardware:
 	- A WS2812 5050 LED Strip or similar